 Modular adaptations to the RHU at Konstfack University

 As an Interior Design student at Kontsfack University in Stockholm, Sweden, Olivia Åhman had an idea for her final project.
 She has always had a keen interest in elevating the human experience in her approach to design, in many ways recalling the age-old adage of “form following function”.
-But for Olivia, function, form and materiality are all connected parts to reach an intended purpose, and in her words: “if something works, it’s beautiful!”
+But for Olivia, function, form, and materiality are all connected parts to reach an intended purpose, and in her words: “If something works, it’s beautiful!”

 “My interest in form and design has always been central to me, with a constant curiosity about how we can explore it in relation to us humans and how we can experience a room or a piece of furniture differently, depending on how it is designed.”